Home

 1973 and I've worked continuously in the profession ever since.
 I studied and

-qualified as a furniture designer and maker at Shrewsbury Technical College in 1983.
+qualified as a furniture designer and maker at Shrewsbury College of Arts and Technology in 1983.

 During